Ordering and Prices

 Group Construction Projects

 If the numbers of kits wanted are reasonable I may be able to offer a discount for multiple orders.
-My stocks of individual kits are usually small so advance warning is essential – it is generally best for the course organiser or Club to make such orders.
-Course instructors should emphasize to candidates, especially for less experienced people, the value and thrill obtained from using the built item on air afterwards, instead of just choosing the cheapest item that will get you through some exam!
-So I always recommend a receiver in preference to other very simple kits – please feel free to consult me – firstname.lastname@example.org
+My stocks of individual kits are usually small so advance warning is essential – it is generally best for the course organiser to make such orders.
+Course instructors should emphasize to candidates, especially for less experienced people, the value and thrill obtained from using the built item afterwards, instead of just choosing the cheapest item that will get you through some exam!
+Please feel free to consult me – email@example.com

 I put my design effort into the circuitry, because most builders will leave the circuit unchanged but they are often very happy to adapt the mechanical aspects themselves.
 All kits contain brand new quality components to build the unit as in the photos.
 The open style of construction is fine for bench use and gives good ventilation for improved reliability/stability; it also allows access to both sides of the PCB for ease of building & testing but they can be easily boxed if you wish.
 The instructions provided with each kit are extensive and detail the recommended build sequence, with suggested tests after each stage so that confidence grows as the project is built.
-These kits are serious projects and require the builder to follow the build sequence carefully and hopefully to understand what should be happening at each stage.
-The design work (see photo on the home page) ensures that each kit can be built and tested easily, and will work reliably despite the tolerances on part values and ‘disturbances’ due to supply or temperature variations.
-There is a high confidence that, if the instructions are properly followed, it will work as intended.
+It is essential to follow the recommended build sequence which should help you understand the design.
+My design work aims to ensure that each kit can be built and tested easily, and will work reliably despite the tolerances on part values and ‘disturbances’ due to supply or temperature variations; consequently there is a high probability it will work as intended.

 If you do get stuck, you can always contact me for advice – ideally by e mail.
-If this fails to eventually get it working, I am quite happy by arrangement to have the kit back for investigation/repair.
-If it turns out to be my fault through poor design or faulty parts, then I don’t charge; however if its a proven design and somewhere the builder has gone wrong, then I make a modest charge based on the time taken to fix it with postage and parts required.
+If this fails to eventually get it working, I am quite happy by arrangement to have the kit back for investigation/repair but sometimes I have to charge for this work!
 If you do damage parts, spares are usually available for most rigs but be aware that small orders tend to be expensive!

-Hot Iron is a free quarterly e mail newsletter about radio related topics sent to people all over the world.
-It is now being compiled in a much enhanced style by Peter Thornton G6GNR and anybody who wishes to receive it should send Peter an e mail at email@example.com He loves to have any suggestions for topics and publishable material on any radio related subject.
-I will continue to contribute notes on new kits and circuit ideas etc.
+This is now being compiled in a much enhanced style by Peter Thornton G6GNR and anybody who wishes to receive it should send Peter an e mail at firstname.lastname@example.org He loves to have any suggestions for topics or publishable material on any radio related subject.

 Walford Electronics Ltd.,